FuretJaco/Quizz/README.md

 The options controller has no `show` action, it is the show of the questions which displays the question and its options.
-Creating an option is always done in the context of an option.
+Creating an option is always done in the context of a question.
 Manipulating a persisted option is done directly.